 In taking care of myself and honoring my needs, I have the energy and desire to serve YOU – to take care of YOU!!!

-So that in taking care of yourself and honoring your needs, you will have the energy to serve those who most fill you up!
+So that in taking care of yourself and honoring your needs, you will have more energy to serve others and tap into your purpose!

-P.S.
-If you would like to get a taste of the magic (though in a slightly different format than what will be offered in the Whole-HeartED Collective), feel free to check out the replays from the From FatiguED to FulfillED Virtual Educator Retreat HERE – replays are available through August 30.
+If you would like to get a taste of the magic of the Whole-HeartED Collective, you can grab the replays from the From FatiguED to FulfillED Virtual Educator Retreat and a Restoration Pack for Educators HERE.